Vanaheimr/Balder/README.md

 #### Help and Documentation

-Additional help and background information can be found in the [Wiki](http://github.com/ahzf/blueprints.NET/wiki).
+Additional help and background information can be found in the [Wiki](http://github.com/Vanaheimr/Blueprints.NET/wiki).
-For more examples and tutorials please look at the [Thor](http://github.com/ahzf/Thor) project if you are interessted in simple but interactive graph visualizations consult the [Loki](http://github.com/ahzf/Loki) project.
+For more examples and tutorials please look at the [Bragi](http://github.com/Vanaheimr/Bragi) project if you are interessted in simple but interactive graph visualizations consult the [Loki](http://github.com/Vanaheimr/Loki) project or look at [Aegir](http://github.com/Vanaheimr/Aegir) for mapping applications.
 News and updates can also be found on twitter by following: [@ahzf](http://www.twitter.com/ahzf) or [@graphdbs](http://www.twitter.com/graphdbs).

 #### Installation